Lumi-supercomputer/LUMI-training-materials/docs/2day-next/09-Lustre.md

     and SSDs, but SSDs of data centre quality are still up to 10 times as expensive as hard drives of data centre quality.
-Building a file system of several tens of petabytes out of SSDs is still extremely expensive and rarely done, certainly in an environment with a high write pressure on the file system as that requires the highest quality SSDs.
+Building a file system of several tens of petabytes out of SSDs is still extremely expensive and rarely done, certainly in an environment with a high write pressure on the file system, as that requires the highest quality SSDs.
     Hence it is not uncommon that supercomputers will use mostly hard drives for their large storage systems.

     On LUMI there is roughly 80 PB spread across 4 large hard disk based Lustre file systems, and 8.5 PB in an SSD-based Lustre file system.
 However, all MDSes use SSD storage.

-3. Lustre clients access and use the data.
+3.  **Lustre clients** access and use the data.
 They make the whole Lustre file system look like a single file system.

     Lustre is **transparent in functionality**.
 You can use a Lustre file system just as any